zaiisao/Documentation/en/Interactive Broadcast/role_ios.md

 Before switching the client role, ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md).

 ## Implementation
-An interactive broadcast channel consists of two user roles:
+A live broadcast channel consists of two user roles:

 - Host (Broadcaster): A host receives and publishes the voice/video streams, and interacts with other hosts using voice and video.
 - Audience: An audience receives the voice and video streams of the hosts.

-You can call the `setClientRole` method to set the user role as the host or audience according to your needs
+You can call the `setClientRole` method to set the user role.

 ```objective-c